HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 {{ figure_markup(
 image="file-system-access-api.png",
-caption='The Excalidraw PWA uses the File System Access API to save images to the local file system via the built-in save dialog', description='Screenshot showing a drawing application with an open file save dialog.', width=656, height=409
+caption='The Excalidraw PWA uses the File System Access API to save images to the local file system via the built-in save dialog', description='Screenshot showing the Excalidraw drawing application with an open file save dialog.', width=656, height=409
 ) }}